SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - What is Dynamic_loop and where it is useful ?
 - What is Terraform State (State and Remote state) ?
 - What is Declarative state and Desired state ?
-- What is Current state in terraform and where it will be stored ?
-Terraform.tfstate
+- What is Current state in terraform and where the created resources will be stored ?
+In terraform.tfstate file that is nothing but current state.
 - When Desired state == Current state then terraform will not take any action.
 - When Desired state =//= Current state then terraform will create.
 - Why the terraform will create lock file while terraform is working on it ?
 - Explain the concept of local state using example of when 2 persons are working on same repo ?
 - What errors these persons will face, if they are working on same repo ?
-- So terraform will compare my state and devops person state.
+So terraform will compare my state and devops person state.
 If both are running terraform apply, here duplicates may come and some may get error as already exist.
 - So for this issue we have a central state file to check wether the infra already exist or not ?
 That is remote state (S3 bucket).
 - Terraform.tfstate is a crucial file should not be deleted.
 - What are the two disadvantages in local state ?
-Collaboration environment and Security
+Collaboration environment and Security.
 - So create S3 bucket and lock that bucket using dynamodb table ?
 - What are the different remote states we have and why we use only 'terraform s3 remote state'
 - Where to keep this remote state in terraform code ?
-Another name of remote state is Backend.
+Inside the provider and another name of remote state is Backend.
 - If we write more lines of script we say configuration is increasing.
 - S3 buckets are chargeable in aws, so delete after practice.
 - Use different key names in s3 bucket like in the previous you have used different key 'foreach' you can use as per your wish but not with the same key names because it will merge all.